Certora/safeguard/safeguard/README.md

 In this mode, plugin loading and administration is controlled via an IPC socket.
 At startup time, geth creates a named socket at the path indicated by the environment variable `SAFEGUARD_SOCKET_PATH`.
 If this environment variable is not set, or no socket can be created at that path, no loading or administration is possible and geth will have to be restarted.

 The socket listens for JSON formatted messages.
-Each JSON message is a dictionary that must at least include the key "type".
-The action taken by the geth process is determined by the value of `type`.

-If the value is the string `PAUSE`, then the message has the effect of delivering `SIGUSR2` in `SIGNAL` mode: the detector's paused status is toggled, or the message is ignored if no plugin has been loaded.

-If the value is the string `RELOAD`, then the dictionary must also include a key `data`.
-The value associated with this key must be a string, which is expected to be the filepath of the plugin to load.
-The plugin at this path is loaded, validated, and then enabled.
-If any validation steps fail (including because the plugin wasn't actually new) detecting is automatically paused.
+The JSON messages must conform to the admin message schema (see below): the actions taken for each message is defined along with the schema.

+### NET mode

+In this mode, plugin loading and administration is controlled via TPC connections on a specific port.
+At startup time, geth will read the `SAFEGUARD_ADMIN_PORT` environment variable and parses it as an integer, to be used as the port to listen on.
+If the parsing fails, the admin server is not started.
+If `SAFEGUARD_ADMIN_PORT` is not present, then the default port, 6969 is used.

+Geth will then start listening for TCP connections on the specific (or default) port.
+This port is used to accept **raw** TCP connections: do **not** send HTTP requests, the admin serverwill not know what to do with them.
+Like the socket admin server,
+the payloads of these TCP messages are expected to be a json encoded string conforming to the admin message schema (see below).

 ### Build script and dynamic reloading

 The `build_plugin.sh` script looks at the `SAFEGUARD_MODE` environment variable to try to automatically reload the plugin (assuming the build succeeded).
 If `SAFEGUARD_MODE` is unset or `STATIC`, it will not try to dynamically reload.
-Otherwise, it will try to use signals/sockets to communicate that the plugin should be reloaded.
+Otherwise, it will try to use signals/sockets/tcp connectsion to communicate that the plugin should be reloaded.
 For this process to work, `SAFEGUARD_MODE` and other variables (like `SAFEGUARD_SOCKET_PATH`) must be set to the same values used for launching geth.
-If you change `SAFEGUARD_MODE` or `SAFEGUARD_SOCKET_PATH`, reloading will not work, and in fact, if you change to `SIGNAL` mode, geth will take the default action on `SIGUSR1/2`, which is to shut down.
-Use case, and only rely on this for development.
+If you change the values of these variables, reloading will not work, and in fact, if you change to `SIGNAL` mode, geth will take the default action on `SIGUSR1/2`, which is to shut down.
+Use caution, and only rely on this for development.

+### Initial loading

+By default, the `SIGNAL`, `NET`, and `SOCKET` administration modes do not load the plugin at startup time, but wait for the reload message.
+If, however, the environment variable `SAFEGUARD_LOAD_INITIAL` is set (to any value, it just needs to be set) then the plugin indicated by the `SAFEGUARD_PLUGIN_PATH` environment variable is loaded.
+If `SAFEGUARD_PLUGIN_PATH` is not set, then the `SAFEGUARD_LOAD_INITIAL` is ignored.
+NB that in static linking mode, `SAFEGUARD_LOAD_INITIAL` is ignored: the management mode indicates that the load *must* occur.

+If this initial plugin loading fails (because the object file is not correct, or `SAFEGUARD_PLUGIN_PATH` is not set), new implementations can still be loaded according to the administration method selected (signals, sockets, etc.)

 ## Different Plugins